apache/iotdb/docs/UserGuide/QuickStart/WayToGetIoTDB.md

 ### Installation by Docker
-Apache IoTDB' Docker image is released on [https://hub.docker.com/r/apache/iotdb](https://hub.docker.com/r/apache/iotdb)
+Apache IoTDB' Docker image is released on [https://hub.docker.com/r/apache/iotdb](https://hub.docker.com/r/apache/iotdb) Add environments of docker to update the configurations of Apache IoTDB.
 #### Have a try
 ```shell
 # get IoTDB official image